 As I often find, I go into trips dreaming of mountains, landscapes, animals, wanting to understand the natural history of a place.
 And this aspect of travel and journey is always satisfying.
-But what surprises me (every time) is that I find the interactions with the people I meet to make for the most powerful impressions.
-Our guides and climbing team for Kilimanjaro, street artists, Sarah’s friends, the glimpse into village life as we drove from JRO to Moshi and Musoma to Mwanza.
-These experiences of meeting people and deepening connections and understanding are strong in my mind.
+What surprises me (every time) is that I find the interactions with the people I meet to make for the most powerful impressions.
+Our guides and climbing team for Kilimanjaro.
+Suave street artists selling paintings and carvings.
+Sarah’s friends.
+Mounds of millet drying in fields next to houses in years long phases of completion.
+The glimpse into village life as we drove from JRO to Moshi and Musoma to Mwanza.
+These experiences of meeting people, deepening connections, and understanding are strong in mind.

 It’s more complex to find the the words to describe such significance to me.
-When someone asks, how was your trip and I only have 30 seconds to share a snippet about recent travels, I’m more apt to tell people that a highlight (and it is!) was watching wildebeest frolic along in the fresh grasses renewed by the first rains of early migration on the Serengeti.
-Not explain that highlights of the trip were dinners shard with our guides.
-Or greeting Magasa as we left for our evening walk to set the sun, plumeria blossoms fragrant on the well-wraked ground.
+When someone asks, how was your trip and I only have 30 seconds to share a snippet about recent travels, I’m more apt to tell people that a highlight (and it is!) was watching wildebeest frolic along in fresh grasses renewed by the first rains of early migration on the Serengeti.
+Not explain that highlights of the trip were roadside meals of nyama choma and ugali, dinners shard with our guides.
+Or greeting Magasa as we left for our evening walk to set the sun, plumeria blossoms fragrant on the well-raked ground.

-Hopefully the rich thoughts and memories made from time in Tanzania, will not get too buried under the next layers of journey.
+Hopefully the rich thoughts and memories made from time in Tanzania, will not become buried under the next layers of journey.
 I’ll try to keep them distilled even as we embark on our walk around southern Utah.

 For now, a few pictures.

-Week two was finishing the climb and a reunion with Sarah.
-We kicked off time with Sarah, shopping around Moshi (in awe of her fluent Swahili!).
-Then the fun and awe of a 4-day safari through Tarangire National Park, Ngorongoro Conservation Area, and Serengeti National Park during which time we saw SO.
+Week two was finishing the climb and reunion with Sarah.
+We kicked off time with Gabriel’s sister by shopping around Moshi (in awe of her fluent Swahili!).
+Then enjoyed a 4-day safari through Tarangire National Park, Ngorongoro Conservation Area, and Serengeti National Park during which time we saw SO.
 MANY.
 AMAZING.
 ANIMALS.
 (My favorites were the banded mongoose and the honeybadger.)